Engee documentation

 Notebook

-In this model we demonstrate the difference in the operation of the block enabled and the block triggered, which determine the conditions of triggering the subsystem.
-The demonstration is carried out on the example of counting events.
+In this model, we demonstrate the difference in the operation of the block. enabled and the block triggered, defining the operating conditions of the subsystem.
+The demonstration is based on the example of counting events.

-The model contains a pulse generator Pulse Generator, which in the Sample based mode controls the signal parameters based on the specified number of discrete simulation steps that must elapse between switches.
+A pulse generator is placed on the model Pulse Generator, which is in the mode Sample based It controls the signal parameters based on a set number of discrete simulation steps that must pass between switches.

 image.png